miguel-guerrero/slingshot/test_trip/README.md

     %   end
     bbb

-OR (this is equivalent to the default)
+OR (this is equivalent to the default behavior if end was not present)

     % if x>0:
     aaa